 Fields of purple Dutch Iris in the foreground, and vibrant rows of Table Cape tulips in the back is a sight that will leave you breathless.
 So be sure to add a trip to Wynyard and Table Cape to your itinerary this spring!

-Table Cape is a working farm which operates all year, though the tulips bloom from late September to mid October.
-2017 season runs until Sunday 29th October.
-The tulips were late this year, though regular updates are posted on the Table Cape Facebook page.
-Tulip farm Table Cape.
+Table Cape is a working farm which operates all year, though the tulips bloom from late September until around mid – late October.
+2018 season runs until the 21st of October.

 The farm is open from 9am – 4.30 pm every day, and charges $12 for adults, $10 for seniors / concessions, $8 for students, and children under 16 are free.
 This is a real farm, so we recommend wearing appropriate footwear.

 There are hectares of tulips to walk among, as well as an impressive indoor display featuring floral arrangements, souvenirs, Devonshire teas, an art gallery, potted tulips, cut flowers and information on growing bulbs.

 Access to Table Cape itself is free, and you can drive around, visit the lighthouse etc as you please.
 Wynyard is a 50 min drive from the Spirit of Tasmania port at Devonport, or you can fly direct from Melbourne to Burnie Airport (located in Wynyard) with Regional Express.
 Table Cape Tasmania tulips.